 We’re pleased to introduce the 10 doctoral students from universities across the UK who have joined us as the 10th cohort of the Cumberland Lodge Fellowship.

 From social enterprise development in Kenya to human rights in Myanmar, as well as gravitational wave astronomy, British foreign policy, and public health systems, their individual PhD research spans a broad range of themes.

 Together, they share the common goal of the Fellowship – working with us, over a two-year period, to tackle the causes and effects of social division.

-Nine Fellows were selected through a competitive application process, and the 10th was nominated by the Council for At-Risk Academics (Cara).
+We selected nine Fellows through a competitive application process, and the Council for At-Risk Academics (Cara) nominated the 10th.

-Over the next two years, they will play an active role in our conferences, events, and programme activities, as well as producing podcasts, hosting webinars, and writing for us.
+Over the next two years, they will play an active role in our conferences, events, and programme activities.
+They will also help us produce podcasts, host webinars, and write for us.

 Our 2023-25 Cumberland Lodge Fellows are:

 - Favour Borokini (University of Nottingham)